-The term of Mr. Miller's employment agreement extends through January 31, 2018, with the term being extended by one year unless either party gives written notice to the other at least six months prior to the end of the then term that it is not to be extended.
+The term of Mr. Miller's employment agreement extends through January 31, 2019, with the term being extended by one year unless either party gives written notice to the other at least six months prior to the end of the then term that it is not to be extended.
 Under the employment agreement, Mr. Miller receives an annual salary of \$750,000, plus such bonus, if any, as shall be awarded by the Board or the Compensation Committee, and is entitled to participate in the G-III's benefit plans and arrangements for senior executive personnel.
-If Mr. Miller's employment agreement is terminated by G-III without "justifiable cause" or by Mr. Miller for "good reason", Mr. Miller is entitled to receive his compensation and benefits for 24 months from the date his employment terminates, and shall be deemed to be entitled to an annual bonus for each 12-month period during such severance period in an amount equal to the greater of (i) the average annual cash bonus earned by Mr. Miller during the two fiscal years immediately preceding the fiscal year in which Mr. Miller with his non-competition and certain other obligations in his employment agreement.
+If Mr. Miller's employment agreement is terminated by G-III without "justifiable cause" or by Mr. Miller for "good reason", Mr. Miller is entitled to receive his compensation and benefits for 24 months from the date his employment terminates, and shall be deemed to be entitled to an annual bonus for each 12-month period during such severance period in an amount equal to the greater of (i) the average annual cash bonus earned by Mr. Miller during the two fiscal years immediately preceding the fiscal year in which Mr. Miller's employment terminates and (ii) an annual bonus amount of \$500,000, subject to compliance by Mr. Miller with his non-competition and certain other obligations in his employment agreement.

-For additional information concerning Mr. Miller's post-termination and change in control benefits, see "Potential Payments Upon Termination or Change-in-Control - Severance and Change in Control Arrangements of Wayne Miller" below.
+For additional information concerning Mr. Miller's post-termination and change in control benefits, see "Potential Payments Upon Termination or Change-in-Control - Severance and Change in Control Arrangements with Wayne Miller" below.